ArturDBW/audiophileShop/README.md

 ## What I learned

 Project audiophileShop is my first bigger project.
 First time when I used Redux and Tailwind.
 I also improved my React Router skills.
+I got raedy for use file with desing in Figma and I mapped it which allowed me to learn how to perfectly reproduce design.

 ## Features
 - Add/Remove products from the cart